NVIDIA/gpu-feature-discovery/README.md

 ### Deploy NVIDIA GPU Feature Discovery (GFD)

-The next step is to run NVIDIA GPU Feature Discovery on each node as a Deamonset or as a Job.
+The next step is to run NVIDIA GPU Feature Discovery on each node as a Daemonset or as a Job.

-#### Deamonset
+#### Daemonset

 ```shell
 kubectl apply -f https://raw.githubusercontent.com/NVIDIA/gpu-feature-discovery/v0.2.0/deployments/static/gpu-feature-discovery-daemonset.yaml